ansible/ansible-builder/docs/index.rst

 Getting Started
 ***************

 To get started with Ansible Builder, you must install the ``ansible-builder`` utility and a containerization tool.
 Once you have the tools you need, create a file called ``execution_environment.yml``.
-This file is an :ref:`execution environment definition<Definition:Execution Environment Definition>`, where you can specify the exact content you want to include in your execution environment.
+This file is an :ref:`execution environment definition<Definition:execution environment Definition>`, where you can specify the exact content you want to include in your execution environment.
 You can specify these items:
 - the base container image
 - the version of Python
 - the version of ansible-core
 - the version of ansible-runner
-- Ansible Collections, with version restrictions
+- Ansible collections, with version restrictions
 - system packages, with version restrictions
 - python packages, with version restrictions
 - other items to download, install, or configure